MKLau/lemrio_seminar/README.md

 This talk is to give an overview of the background and application of economic data for understanding the anthropocence.

+# Fri Oct  9 18:32:26 EDT 2020

+- Examples of various embodied/virtual analyses
+- US is top importer of arable land (?)
+- US is top importer of forested land (Tian)
+- China major importer of land
+- China land imports, with forest being the largest, has increased over time
+- China policy of no harvesting in natural forests took effect in the late 1990's

 # Fri Oct  2 17:57:15 EDT 2020

 - Humans = dominant global impact -> Anthropocene